-- 1. The complainants bring these complaints in their respective capacities as Chairman and Vice-Chairperson of the Munich Staff Committee.
-They dispute the appointments of Mr S. and Mr B., respectively, to the positions of Director of the Quality Audit Directorate and Director of the Learning and Development Directorate by transfer within the Office.
-Although vacancy notices were published for the two positions, no formal competition was held for either of them. - 2.
-At the conclusion of the internal appeal process, the President of the Office rejected the complainants' requests for a cancellation of the appointments and the holding of formal competitions.
-The complainants now challenge the President's decision to reject their appeals. - 3.
-Contrary to the EPO's submission, the complainants did not bring their complaints in their personal capacity.
-Therefore, there is no need to deal with the defendant's argument on the question of receivability on this point. - 4.
-These complaints raise two main issues.
+1. The complainants bring these complaints in their respective capacities as Chairman and Vice-Chairperson of the Munich Staff Committee.
+They dispute the appointment of Mr W. to the position of Director of the Practice and Procedure Directorate by transfer within the Office.
+They submit that a competition should have been held for the position that included staff representation in the process.
+The complainants also submit that the appointment of Mr W. was made in violation of Article 4(2) and (3) of the Service Regulations.

+2. At the conclusion of the internal appeal process, the President of the Office rejected the complainants' requests for a cancellation of the appointment and the holding of a formal competition.
+The complainants now challenge the President's decision to reject their appeal.

+3. Contrary to the EPO's submission, the complainants did not bring their complaints in their personal capacities.
+Therefore, there is no need to deal with the defendant's argument on the question of receivability on this point.

+4. These complaints raise two main issues.
 The first, as the complainants acknowledge, is the same issue as that raised in an earlier complaint but had not been decided at the time their complaints were filed.
 In Judgment 2792, concerning Mr H. S.'s second complaint, under 3, the Tribunal summarised the complainant's position as follows: